 A down payment is the amount of money you pay upfront toward the purchase of your home, typically paid as a percentage of the price of the home.
 The higher the down payment, the less money you have to borrow.

 Earnest money is money that a buyer pays to the seller to confirm intent to purchase.
 This money is held in an escrow account and eventually becomes applied to a buyer's down payment and closing costs.

 Also known as real property value, equity is the amount the owner would receive after the property is sold off and the mortgage is paid off.

 Escrow is the monetary assistance offered by a third-party on behalf of the transacting parties.
-Borrowers often choose to escrow their property taxes and homeowner's insurance as part of their monthly mortgage payments.
+Borrowers often choose to escrow their property taxes and homeowner's insurance as part of their mortgage payments.

 Fair Housing Act

 The Fair Housing Act was signed in 1968 by President Lyndon Johnson.
 It prohibits home sellers and lenders from discriminating against customers because of race, color, religion, sex, familial status, or national origin.

 Fair lending is the practice outlined in the Fair Housing Act of 1968.
 It prohibits lenders from discriminating against borrowers on the basis of race, color, national origin, religion, sex, familial status, or physical handicap.